Stockport Viaduct: Background and construction

-The viaduct comprises 22 semi-circular arches with spans of 19.2 m flanked by pair of abutment arches of 5.5 m span.
+The viaduct comprises 22 semi-circular arches with spans of 19.2 m flanked by a pair of abutment arches of 5.5 m span.
 The arch rings are 900 mm thick.
 The arches and spandrels are built of red brick set in lime mortar with ashlar spring courses.
 The deck parapets are 2.2 m high.
 The distance between the arch crowns and the top of the parapets is 3.6 m.
 The red-brick piers are 3 m thick and 12.2 m high.
 They are solid up to 7.9 m above the springings above which they have 685 mm thick walls filled with ballast.
 The piers at the abutments have rusticated facings.
 The original trackbed was 8.7 m wide, ballasted with sandstone taken from cuttings along the railway.
 The track is drained via 100 mm diameter iron pipes through the piers.

 Operational life

-The Manchester to Stockport line was officially opened on 4 June 1840, but the viaduct was not completed until 21 December 1840.
-On 16 July 1841, the first train crossed the viaduct and it opened to rail traffic on 10 August 1842 enabling through services to Crewe and facilitating travel to London.
+The Manchester–Stockport line was officially opened on 4 June 1840, but the viaduct was not completed until 21 December 1840.
+On 16 July 1841, the first train crossed the viaduct and it opened to rail traffic on 10 August 1842, enabling through services to Crewe and facilitating travel to London.

-The first section of the Manchester and Birmingham line, from a temporary station in Travis Street Manchester to a temporary station at Heaton Norris on the Lancashire side of the Stockport Viaduct, opened on 4 June 1840 and carried nearly 2,000 passengers per day in the second half of that year.
+The first section of the Manchester and Birmingham line, from a temporary station in Travis Street, Manchester, to a temporary station at Heaton Norris on the Lancashire side of the Stockport Viaduct, opened on 4 June 1840 and carried nearly 2,000 passengers per day in the second half of that year.
 On 10 May 1842, train services were extended from Heaton Norris to Sandbach when Store Street in Manchester opened.

 Between 1887 and 1889, the viaduct was widened by approximately 6.8 m along one side to accommodate two more tracks.
 The London and North Western Railway, formed in 1846, required a continuous four-track configuration along the route to enable express services to overtake slower trains.
 The engineer Francis Stephenson retained the original dimensions and form of the viaduct when it was widened.
 Additional tapered piers were built and another abutment arch to carry the wider deck was added at the Stockport end.
 The work was carried out by manual labour.

 In 1929, the arch above Heaton Lane was repaired after several bricks fell from the soffit.
 The degraded condition of the brickwork was attributed to unseasonably high temperatures in the summers of 1915–1917 which had caused raising in the viaduct's track and parapet.
 Areas of damaged brickwork were replaced with reinforced concrete, the arch was re-grouted and steel rails were installed across the affected area.